xi-project/xi-collections/README.md

 Picking even works for arrays (or objects implementing ArrayAccess) as well, and you don't need to care about which type the input is.

-## Inspect intermediate steps of complex operations
+## Inspecting intermediate steps of complex operations

 Suppose you have a pipeline where data is transformed according to complex rules.